SymbioticLove/React-Flask-Boilerplate/README.md

-<h1>Environment and Framework for React + Tailwind Front-End with a Flask Back-End</h1>
+<h1>Environment and Framework for React.js + TailwindCSS Front-End with a Python Flask Back-End</h1>